 - He's rescued (very unhappily) by Lancelot before actually violating it though.

-- Wandering Minstrel: Brave, brave Sir Robin's got a bunch of them following him around.
+- Wandering Minstrel: Brave, brave Sir Robin's got a bunch of them following him around (until they get eaten).

 - Weaksauce Weakness: The Knights Who Say "Ni" are weakened by hearing the word "it", much the same as what "ni" does to ordinary humans.

 - The word "Ni", soon revealed to be usable by ordinary humans and not just The Knights Who Say "Ni".

 - Turned around on the Knights, later.
 They are weakened by hearing the word "it".
 Oddly enough, the lead Knight says it near the beginning of the scene with no harm done, but then hits himself with it for damage during the fadeout.

 - What Measure Is a Non-Cute?: The Killer Rabbit of Caerbannog is initially dismissed as non-threatening until it shows its fangs and easily dispatches several knights.Arthur: That rabbit's dynamite!

 - When Props Attack: In the frames where it attacks people, the Killer Rabbit is quite obviously a cuddly toy.